Kisse Pyaar Karoon: Plot

 As John and Sheetal get closer, he invites her to Sid's bungalow.
 Sheetal is disgusted by the unhygienic and uncivilised ways in which the three of them live.
 She puts forth an ultimatum to John to choose between her or his friends.
 He chooses Sheetal over his friends, and she starts driving Sid and Amit away from John by not letting them meet him.
 This concerned Sid and Amit, who felt she was extremely controlling.
 Thus, they started looking for ways to drive them apart.
 First, Sid and Amit tried to bribe Sheetal with Sid's bungalow to leave John, which she unequivocally declined.
-After that failed, they decided to Photoshop John onto intimate pictures with Chameli (who now called herself Julie, after Neha Dhupia's character in the movie of the same name) and mail it to Sheetal.
+After that failed, they decided to Photoshop John onto intimate pictures with Chameli (who now called herself Julie) and mail it to Sheetal.
 This plan also failed, as Sheetal immediately recognised the photos were morphed.

-John approaches his father (Adi Irani) as he decides to marry Sheetal, despite his father's approval.
+John approaches his father as he decides to marry Sheetal, despite his father's approval.
 His father, Albert D'Monto, is a rich businessman running a toy manufacturing company.
 He disowns John, as he does not approve of the marriage.
-It is revealed that Sheetal is actually working for a weapons smuggler named AK 47 (Shakti Kapoor).
+It is revealed that Sheetal is actually working for a weapons smuggler named AK 47.
 He wants Sheetal to enter John's home and take control of Albert D'Monto's business, which they will use as a front to smuggle weapons.
 Since Albert D'Monto disapproved of the marriage, AK 47 decides to kill him.
-He uses Inspector Jadhav (Vindu Dara Singh) to stage the murder as the work of a runaway criminal.
+He uses Inspector Jadhav;to stage the murder as the work of a runaway criminal.
 At Albert's funeral, John confronts Sid and Amit for all the things they did to drive a wedge between him and Sheetal and warns them to stay away.